 These are generic suggestions, and will therefore require modification to suit the needs of a particular course or discipline.

-Prepare a bibliography of books, journals, and web sites with evaluative annotations.
+- Prepare a bibliography of books, journals, and websites with evaluative annotations.
 Students may be asked to prepare a "required reading list " for the topics, in which case the annotation would include an explanation of why a particular resource was included.
-This task asks the student to develop a critical framework with which to analyse the resources found.
+This task asks the student to develop a critical framework with which to analyze the resources found.

-Compare the discussion of a particular research study in the popular and scholarly press.
-Students compare the relationship between the popular article and original study on which it was based.
+- Compare the discussion of a particular research study in the popular and scholarly press.
+Students compare the relationship between the popular article and the original study on which it was based.

 - Submit a research log with the assignment for which the research was undertaken.
 This task gives a student the opportunity to reflect critically upon his/her own research process.